PlyrStar93/Pixy-2016/pixyi2c-test/readme.md

 # Pixy I<sup>2</sup>C Test

-This program essentially comes from the Pixy I<sup>2</sup>C example, except that we use two Pixys with 1 single Arduino UNO.
+This is a quick experiment on I<sup>2</sup>C transmission for 2 Pixys using some simple equipment.
+The program essentially comes from the Pixy I<sup>2</sup>C example, except that we use two Pixys with 1 single Arduino UNO.

 ## Hardware